brianhouse/sound_art/workshops/editing/editing.md

 ![](media/8_fading.png)

 **IMPORTANT**: Every clip that is separated in a track should fade in and fade out.
-It makes a difference.
+This prevents a faint "click" that is the result of an interrupted waveform.
+Getting rid of these will make a big difference.

 ### Basic Mixing